gingray/rshade/README.md

 gem 'rshade'
 ```

-And then execute:

- $ bundle
-Or install it yourself as:

- $ gem install rshade
-## Usage

-TODO: Write usage instructions here

 ## TODO
 Use stack to keep connections between current method and caller
 take a look on https://github.com/matugm/visual-call-graph

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rshade.
+Bug reports and pull requests are welcome on GitHub at https://github.com/gingray/rshade.

 ## License